Sakena Yacoobi

-Sakena Yacoobi (سکینه یعقوبی) is an Afghani activist known for her work for promoting access to education for women and children.
+Sakena Yacoobi (سکینه یعقوبی) is an Afghan activist known for her work for promoting access to education for women and children.
 She is the founder and executive director of the women-led NGO Afghan Institute of Learning.
 For her work, Yacoobi has received international recognition, including the 2013 Opus Prize, the 2015 WISE Prize, the 2016 Harold W. McGraw Prize in Education, and an honorary degree from Princeton University.

 Biography

 Born in Herat, Afghanistan, to a Shia family, Yacoobi moved to the United States in the 1970s, obtaining a bachelor's degree in biological sciences from the University of the Pacific in 1977, going on to gain a master's degree in public health from Loma Linda University.
 Yacoobi worked as a professor and health consultant in Grosse Pointe, Michigan before returning to Afghanistan in 1990.
 Following this, she worked with Afghan refugees in Pakistan and published eight Dari-language teacher training guides.
 During this time, Yacoobi served as an Agency Co-ordinating Body for Afghan Relief delegate, working on the education element of the United Nation's Rehabilitation Plan for Afghanistan.

 In addition to her work with the Afghan Institute of Learning, Yacoobi is also the co-founder and vice president of Creating Hope International, a Michigan-based non-profit organisation, in addition to multiple private enterprises in Afghanistan, including schools, a hospital, and a radio station.